josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/🎭_shakespeare_as_political_operating_system.md

 ---

-## 🌍 VII.
-Shakespeare as National Translation Layer
+## 🌍 Shakespeare as National Translation Layer

 Shakespeare functions partly as:
 > a translation layer between British people and British power.